Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 #### Kruskal-Wallace H test:
 ![h4 kruskall](images/h4kruskal.png)

 With an H-statistic of 5.760 and p-value of 0.218 there is no significant impact of adaptation strategies on economy.
-We there have to accept the null hypothesis.
+We therefore have to accept the null hypothesis.

 #### Graphing H4:
 ![h4 graphing](images/h4graphing.png)